cmatth25/722_Group/TreeBuilding.md

 Alignments are great and there are various packages to identify SNPs such as SNP-sites to pull SNPs out of the alignment, or snippy to pull out SNPs compared to a reference genome.
 We're going to move on from alignments, I hope you learned something about them (you can plug that alignment in a little later if there's time) but what if we want to compare the genomes of organisms where alignments aren't reliable?
 Microbial genomes are rife HGT, making alignments difficult or computationally expensive.
 How do we identify orthologs or SNPs?

+Another call back to the first Group tutorial.
 Hopefully everyone remembers k-mers from the first metagenomics tutorial.
 Where kraken used exact k-mer matches (k-mer length 35) to classify sequences to a taxonomic rank based on a database, here kSNP uses split k-mers.

 kSNP finds all kmers of k length for each sequence and identifies kmers that differ at exactly the mid-point. k=9 example below.